 - Description: This species of ray can grow up to one and a half metres long (including the tail) but is usually half of this size.
 Colour is generally a light brown/yellow, sometimes with a reddish tinge, with several large pale spots on the body.
 Small thorns are present on the snout and larger thorns will be found on the back and running down the tail.

 A deep water species of ray which is rarely encountered by UK anglers.
 This species generally live and feed in sandy and muddy seabeds at least one hundred metres deep, and can be found in water even deeper than this.
 In UK waters it has a fairly widespread but sparse distribution, being found around the south and west coasts of the UK, and also in the northern North Sea.
 Elsewhere its range extends from Scandinavia, throughout Europe and along the northern coasts of Africa.
 The sandy ray feeds on all manner of bottom dwelling creatures with crabs, lobsters, small fish, octopus and squid all taken.
 Like the bottle nosed ray above this species has had its numbers hugely reduced by commercial fishing.
-In 2009 this species was evaluated as being Vulnerable by the IUCN, but continued research showed that the sandy ray was now absent in many areas where it was once found (such as the Celtic Sea) and only the deepest research trawls were producing this species.
-In 2015 the conservation status of the sandy ray was changed to Endangered.
+In 2008 this species was evaluated as being Vulnerable by the IUCN, but continued research showed that the sandy ray was now absent in many areas where it was once found such as the Celtic Sea.